 Force a sync on revocations

-When a user’s LDAP attributes change due to termination, role downgrade, or clearance removal, immediately call:
+When a user’s LDAP attributes change due to termination, role downgrade, or clearance removal, immediately trigger a manual ABAC sync:

-The endpoint accepts a JSON payload with one or more identifiers:
+Provide a JSON payload containing one or more user identifiers:

 {